 All classes that were scheduled for the fall will take place: our goal is to facilitate the progress of each student on their path to graduation.

 How will courses be taught safely while maintaining the integrity of the curriculum?

 Cornish, like most other colleges in the state, has made a commitment to return to in-person education in some form this fall.
 President Raymond Tymas-Jones has established Reopening Task Forces to address all facets of this complex undertaking.
 The safety of students, faculty, and staff will be our first consideration in all actions that we take.
 We will be guided by the guidelines published by the CDC and the state of Washington.

-As such, we will be employing masks and other safety procedures as mandated by those guidelines until such time as the safety of our community can be guaranteed without them.
+We will be employing masks and other procedures as mandated by those guidelines until such time as the safety of our community can be guaranteed without them.
+(See the Health and Safety FAQ on the Cornish Website).
 Similarly, all classes will include online components, employing new instructional technology tools to support arts education.